 The final exam will cover the full spectrum of materials presented during the course.
-In terms of examination format, the final exam consists of sixty (60) multiple choice questions with four choices each and short answer questions (choosing five out of seven questions).
+In terms of examination format, the final exam consists of fifty (50) multiple choice questions with four choices each and short answer questions (choosing five out of seven questions).
 The final exam will cover material introduced since the first module and contain 25% of mid-term exam.
+The time limit is 100 minutes to complete the final exam.